Arugam Bay, Beach Sri Lanka

 Hideaway

-You’ll find yoga at Hideway located in a peaceful garden oasis.
-Their classes run 7 days a week and they offer mainly Vinasya and Hatha classes.
+You’ll find yoga at Hideway, located in a peaceful garden oasis.
+Their classes run seven days a week, and they offer mainly Vinyasa and Hatha classes.

 Want more yoga options?